Recommended hotels for BELIZE CITY and elsewhere in Belize

 Since Belize is famous for Maya archaeology, be sure to visit the various Maya ruins.
 Keep in mind that it is illegal to buy artifacts (and equally illegal to bring them into the United States).
 Besides, most of what you will be offered are clever forgeries.
 Respect the national historical patrimony of Belize, and stick with purchasing native handicrafts, T-shirts, and other items which you can find throughout the country.

 Most of the people heading for Belize will go diving.
 I recommend Captain Morgan's Retreat for Ambergris Caye.
-Their telephone number in the USA is 1-888 653-9090, e-mail belizevacation@yahoo.com, web site: www.belizevacation.com.
+Their telephone number in the USA is 1-888 653-9090, e-mail [email protected], web site: www.belizevacation.com.
 I tend to recommend only hotels where I have stayed myself and naturally only hotels that were pleasant.
-This January we will be researching a complete write-up of Capt Morgan's Retreat, complete with photographs of all their fine facilities.